-Inflammatory bowel disease is a chronic condition that touches every aspect of a person’s life, from their relationships to their work and education.
-What’s more, there is a biological connection between a person’s brain and their gut, so mental health and gut health are often closely intertwined.
+The ups and downs of living with and managing IBD can be incredibly stressful, as can navigating its uncomfortable and unpredictable symptoms.
+What’s more, there is a biological connection that exists between a person’s brain and their gut, so mental health and gut health are often closely intertwined.

-Psychological Health in IBD is designed to provide you with IBD-specific knowledge that you can apply in your practice as a psychologist.
+Psychological Health In IBD is designed to provide you with an IBD-specific knowledge that you can apply in your practice as an Accredited Psychologist (APS).